 In-process defect detection has increased by 50% and rework due to quality issues has been reduced by 35%.
 This most positively affects costs but also throughput and speed.
 In all, we increased capacity greatly, reduced working capital by multiples, and reduced manufacturing lead-time by half.
 Our efforts here are ongoing, and we will see continued improvements overall.

 Top leadership now has clear understanding of how to cultivate cost reductions and employee engagement.
 The foundations of visual management and visual escalation systems are instilled in the business.
 Our design of a centralized electronic business KPI dashboard has supported the vice president to share positive results across the entire organization.

 Schedule a call or email us by going to our contact us page.

-General Manager, Amer Sports
+Lean Manufacturing and Project Manager, Amer Sports